wehappit/nsequence/README.md

 - `index`: The index for which to find the corresponding sequence position.

 #### Raises
-- `IndexNotFoundError`: Raised if the user provides custom indexing function and the index is not found within the bounds set by `NSequence.POSITION_LIMIT`.
+- `IndexNotFoundError`: Raised if the user provides custom indexing function and the index is not found sequence's position_limit.

 ### `nearest_entry`
 Finds the nearest sequence entry (both the index and the term) to a given term.